-Fuerteventura is one of my favorite places to visit, I must have been to this island a dozen times, the first was when I was sixteen, there is something very special about this place that just feels like home, I will always keep a spot in my heart for Fuerteventura.
-There are many things I love but I particularly love the road that takes you straight into Corralejo, it is almost like you’re traveling to heaven with the picturesque views on both sides of you, just what you need to see after flying here for four hours, most definitely easy on the eyes.
+Fuerteventura is one of my favourite places to visit, I must have been to this island a dozen times, the first was when I was sixteen, there is something very special about this place that just feels like home, I will always keep a spot in my heart for Fuerteventura.
+There are many things I love but I particularly love the road that takes you straight into Corralejo, it is almost like you’re travelling to heaven with the picturesque views on both sides of you, just what you need to see after flying here for four hours, most definitely easy on the eyes.

 Fuerteventura is the second largest of Spain’s Canary Islands.
-It sits in the Atlantic Ocean 100km off the north coast of Africa.
+It sits in the Atlantic Ocean 100 km off the north coast of Africa.
 This spectacular place offers pure white beaches, volcanic adventures and nearly all year round sun.
 If you’re like me then the latter will surely convince you to holiday on this island no matter what the month is, although bear in mind that this is a windy island, you may want to invest in a good pair of shades to stop the sand from clogging up your eyes whilst strolling along the extremely long sand dunes that stretch on for miles with no interruptions from anyone.
-If you are into your water sports then this is the place for you, you can take full advantage of the wind whilst surfing, windsurfing, kitesurfing, as for the kids what’s not to love, beaches for miles, water where you can splash around for hours, ice cream on tap, and lots of shops to grab a toy if they get restless when the sun becomes too much, Heaven.
+If you are into your water sports then this is the place for you, you can take full advantage of the wind whilst surfing, windsurfing, kite surfing, as for the kids what’s not to love, beaches for miles, water where you can splash around for hours, ice cream on tap, and lots of shops to grab a toy if they get restless when the sun becomes too much, Heaven.

-I found when we dine out especially with a young boy, it is a good idea to order a few sharing plates, kids love to pick a little from each dish, prawns and squid are always a favorite with us.
+I found when we dine out especially with a young boy, it is a good idea to order a few sharing plates, kids love to pick a little from each dish, prawns and squid are always a favourite with us.
 On our visit to the Asia Garden in Corralejo, we opted for the set meal for four even though there were only three of us, I must stress we were not ready for what we had delivered to the table, dish after dish after dish, tasty succulent Sesame ribs drizzled in BBQ sauce, lemon chicken that melted in your mouth with a explosion of zingy lemon sauce and rice that had a slight fragrance of thyme, not to mention the rest of the dishes we had, maybe a goody bag to take some away was in mind, may come in handy later on after walking across the dunes to get back to our hotel.
 The service was brilliant, quick and clean waiting staff, the atmosphere was relaxed which was nice as some restaurants can’t wait to see the back of you when they are busy.
 After our marathon of a meal, we washed it away with a light peach schnapps and a lemonade for the young one.

 Every time we stay in Fuerteventura we stay somewhere different.
 We particularly enjoyed staying at Oasis Papagayo Village, this was a very child-friendly hotel with lots on offer.
 We were pleasantly surprised to find a huge bowling alley in the lower levels of the hotel; they had kids menus and adult menus on the tables and a small bar in the corner of the room.
 The swimming pools were huge a definite bonus when pulling up a sun lounger, if you’re like me I like to get a nice position where I am not sat straight in front of the speakers, but close enough to enjoy the light entertainment.